maia-dox/haskmat/README.md

-Haskmat is a Math/Data Structures library, including Matrix utilities, Vectors, and Stacks.
+Haskmat is a Math/Data Structures library, including Vector/Matrix operations, and Stacks + Queues.